Jordan Farr

-Jordan Farr (born October 5, 1994) is an American professional soccer player who plays as a goalkeeper who currently plays for San Antonio FC.
+Jordan Farr (born October 5, 1994) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club D.C.
+United.

 Career

 College and amateur

 Farr played college soccer at Corban University between 2013 and 2017, which included a redshirted 2014 season.
 He made 80 appearances for the Warriors during his time at Corban.

 While at college, Farr played in the USL PDL with both Charlotte Eagles and Portland Timbers U23.

 Professional

 On February 2, 2018, Farr signed for United Soccer League side Indy Eleven.

 Prior to the 2021 USL Championship Playoffs, San Antonio FC acquired Farr on an emergency loan following an injury to goalkeeper Matt Cardone.

 Following the 2021 season, it was announced that Farr's contract option was declined by Indy Eleven.

 On January 26, 2022, Farr signed with San Antonio FC.
 On May 12, 2022, Farr was named USL Championship player of the month for April 2022 due to a league high 18 saves and 4 shutouts throughout the month.
-On November 8, 2022, Farr was named 2022 USL Championship Goalkeeper of the Year.
+On November 8, 2022, after a season in which San Antonio FC won its first USL championship and in which he scored 15 clean sheets, Farr was named 2022 USL Championship Goalkeeper of the Year.

+Farr signed with the Tampa Bay Rowdies on January 22, 2024.
+Farr and the Rowdies advanced to the Eastern Conference Semifinals, losing to Charleston Battery 2–1.

+On November 20, 2024, it was announced that Farr would sign with Major League Soccer's D.C.
+United on a two-year deal.